amenarde/service-fabric-online-game-getting-started/README.md

 - Offline Player Service (Cold Storage)
 - Online Rooms Service (Hot Storage)

 The web service routes requests from clients to the appropriate services and performs some data validation.
 The offline player service holds long term player data like metrics and player settings and holds game data when a player is offline.
 Upon login, that game data is moved to the online rooms service, which stores that player data in a room with other players, so that data can be quickly gathered and updated.
 Upon logout, that data is moved back to cold storage.
+To understand more about architecture, there is a document on it [here][4].

 Using Service Fabric's stateful services, each of these services can maintain its own data, rather than relying a shared monolithic data base.
 This allows each service to scale independently using Service Fabric's stateful partitioning.
 In terms of gameplay, this also decreases the distance of the data to the client, which means faster response times, important for online games.